Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Tab.md

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to ceate a tab.
+You can define a style based on the user experience (UX) and then use this style to create a tab.

 1. Define a custom style: